 You probably know Thrive Market as a membership market that offers healthy food at reasonable prices, featuring organic and natural favorites as well as their house brand.
 They recently expanded their house brand’s offerings to include diapers that use 30-40% more renewable and sustainable raw materials than leading brands.
 These diapers are also free of fragrance, latex and chlorine bleach, so there's less chance of irritation on baby's skin.
 The diapers are white, so they’re great under light-colored pants, and they feature a cute and colorful animal-printed band on the front.

 The Honest Company

-Honest is known for playful on-trend prints that change with the seasons, with spring patterns featuring everything from a flowers and fresh produce to trucks and barnyard animals.
-The diapers also come in solid white.
-They’re made with sustainable materials, including fluff pulp harvested from sustainably managed forests, and skip the harsh stuff, like chlorine processing, synthetic fragrances, lotions and latex.
-Heads up for the West: Costco recently started carrying Honest Diapers in select West Coast locations.
+Honest is known for playful on-trend prints that change with the seasons.
+All Honest diapers are made with sustainable materials, including fluff pulp harvested from sustainably managed forests, and skip the harsh stuff, like chlorine processing, synthetic fragrances, lotions and latex.

 featured photo: Coterie